EXPERIENCE

 44 King Street, Delta

-The main attraction in Delta is the Old Stone Mill, built in 1810, now a seasonal museum and a designated National Historic Site of Canada.
+Delta’s is the Old Stone Mill, built in 1810, now a seasonal museum and a designated National Historic Site of Canada.
 Drawing visitors from all over the world, this prized mill site provided the nucleus for a flourishing agricultural and industrial community throughout the 19th and early 20th century.
 Completely renovated, working millstones were installed for its 200th anniversary in 2010.
-It is open to the public from Victoria Day weekend to Labour Day and during events, where it continues to grind and sell locally grown heritage Red Fife wheat, offer interpretation, exhibits and employs local students to conduct guided tours.
+It is open to the public from Victoria Day weekend to Labour Day and during events, where it continues to grind and sell locally-grown heritage Red Fife wheat, offer interpretation, exhibits and employs local students to conduct guided tours.

 The Red Brick School